ToolTack

 A real-time liquidity heat map and volume surge scanner that reveals where smart money is active.

-A professional TradingView indicator that paints the chart with a 31-level liquidity heat map and scans for abnormal volume surges in real time.
-Buy-side liquidity below price is shown in green, sell-side liquidity above price is shown in red, and the brightest band marks the high-volume Point of Control where price is most likely to react.
-A live on-chart dashboard tracks buy and sell liquidity, the current imbalance bias, and bullish versus bearish surge counts, while volume surge markers highlight every bar where participation jumps above the configured threshold.
-Built for traders who want to see exactly where smart money is positioning.
+This professional TradingView indicator displays a 31-level liquidity heat map directly on the chart.
+Buy-side liquidity below price appears in green, while sell-side liquidity above price appears in red.
+The brightest band marks the high-volume Point of Control where price is more likely to react.
+A live dashboard tracks buy liquidity, sell liquidity, imbalance bias, and bullish versus bearish surge counts.
+Volume surge markers highlight abnormal participation, helping traders see where smart money may be positioning.

 Tooltack Heat Map & Volume Scanner